-Yoga is a holistic science of life, which deals with physical, mental, emotional, and spiritual health.
-Yoga practices increase physical fitness, discipline the mind, make you more focused and confident, cure health disorders, and give you a calmed and relaxed mind, which are equally, if not more, relevant to the Army personnel.
+What is the importance of Yoga in the armed forces?
+Yoga is a holistic science of life, that deals with physical, mental, emotional, and spiritual health.
+Yoga practices increase physical fitness, discipline the mind, make you more focused and confident.
+Additionally, Yogic methods cure health disorders.
+Also, they give you a calmed and relaxed mind, which is equally, if not more, relevant to the Army personnel.

-There is no doubt that the normal PT schedule improves flexibility, endurance, etc.; but a one hour Yoga program – consisting of Asanas, Pranayamas, Prayer (Omkar and Gayatri Mantra Chanting) and Yoga-nidra practice will have great effects on the autonomic equilibrium between the sympathetic and parasympathetic nervous systems.
-These systems modulate, and optimize, sympathetic activity in stressful situations, and immediately restore equilibrium.
+There is no doubt that the normal PT schedule improves flexibility, endurance, etc.; but a one-hour Yoga program has much to offer.
+Such a class consists of Asanas, Pranayamas, Prayer (Omkar and Gayatri Mantra Chanting), and Yoga-Nidra practice.
+In this case, practice will have great effects on the autonomic equilibrium between the sympathetic and parasympathetic nervous systems.
+Therefore, these systems modulate, and optimize, sympathetic activity in stressful situations, and immediately restore equilibrium.

 Stress can be physical, environmental, psychological, or emotional.
-Stress can originate in the physical environment.
-We are talking of soldiers located on the snow-clad mountains of the Siachen glacier, where they are exposed to the physical extremes of high altitude and hypoxia.
+To clarify, stress can originate in the physical environment.
+Significantly, we are talking of soldiers located on the snow-clad mountains of the Siachen glacier.
+It must be remembered, this is where they are exposed to the physical extremes of high altitude and hypoxia.
 They are also exposed to the psychological stresses of isolation, monotony, separation from family, with firing and shelling, at times, coming from across the border.
 In this way, they are exposed to both physical and environmental extremes.

 If we go to the Southern Peninsula, we have the other extreme of a hot, humid environment.
 Stress can also originate in the family environment – when there is incompatibility amongst family members.
 The occupational environment can also be stressful – when people working together in an institution do not get along with their seniors, colleagues, or subordinates.
 The social environment can be another source of stress.
 If your norms, and the norms of others in your society, are not parallel, there is a gap or conflict, which can lead to stress and distress.